 (5) Store scented soap in closed containers to slow evaporation during storage.
 Air has to circulate around curing soap to allow water to evaporate, but once the initial curing time is done (4-8 weeks typically), you can put the soap into closed containers for long-term storage.

 (7) Add an "anchor" to soap to store scent and release it slower.
-Using an anchor (aka fixative) sounds like a plausible and useful technique.
-Most, if not all, experienced soap makers say a fixative does not make a detectable difference in how long a scent lasts -- they recommend other strategies (see above).
+Using an anchor (aka fixative) sounds like a plausible and useful technique, but it is also another controversial practice.
+Many experienced soap makers say a fixative does not make a detectable difference in how long a scent lasts, and they recommend other strategies as described above.
 (1,2)

 The materials typically used as anchors are usually powders with a lot of surface area -- arrowroot powder, powedered clays, cornstarch, etc. They are added to the soap batter in reasonable amounts.
 Some soap makers mix the fragrance directly with the fixative material, let it sit for awhile so the fragrance is absorbed, and add this mixture to the soap batter.